 Wondering how to deal with the aftermath of infidelity?
 You're not alone.
 Here's where to start.

-For more of Dr. Bonior's articles on relationships:
+For more of Dr. Bonior's articles on relationships and well-being:

 Copyright Andrea Bonior, Ph.D.